 Brother Broom as a cultural icon

 From 1935 to 1940 in and around Harlem, Padilioni said, de Porres’s presence was practically everywhere one looked.

 He has seen photos of people dressed like de Porres attending costume parties.
 There was an official Martin de Porres Guild.
 There was an off-Broadway play about his life.
-There was a halfway house connected to a church where strung-out jazz musicians were going and learning about de Porres.
-People were selling de Porres statues on the street.
+There was a halfway house connected to a church where strung-out jazz musicians went and in the process of drying out learned about de Porres.
+Street vendors sold statues of de Porres.

 The Journal of Negro History and The Journal of Negro Education published articles about him.

 “They like the fact that this black person might become a saint in the biggest and maybe oldest institution in the world,” Padilioni said.
 “You have the factor of the ‘saintly American negro,’ as they were describing him.
 These are not Catholic people; he has appeal outside of the church.”